Beatriz Recari

-Beatriz Recari Eransus (born 21 April 1987) is a Spanish professional golfer on the U.S.-based LPGA Tour and the Ladies European Tour.
+Beatriz Recari Eransus (born 21 April 1987) is a Spanish professional golfer who played on the U.S.-based LPGA Tour and the Ladies European Tour.

-Amateur career

-Born and raised in Pamplona in northern Spain, Recari began playing golf at age 11 and enjoyed a successful amateur career, with wins at the 2004 Spanish Amateur Championship and the 2005 French Amateur Championship.
+Early life and amateur career

+In 1987, Eransus was born in Pamplona, Spain.
+She was raised in the country.
+Recari began playing golf at age 11.

+She enjoyed a successful amateur career.
 In 2003, she finished runner-up at the Girls Amateur Championship.
+She won at the 2004 Spanish Amateur Championship.
 She won the European Lady Junior's Team Championship as a member of Team Spain in 2004 and was a member of Team Europe in the 2005 Junior Solheim Cup.
+She also won the 2005 French Amateur Championship.

+Recari briefly studied economics at the University of Navarra in Pamplona.

 Professional career

+Ladies European Tour

-While studying economics at the University of Navarra in Pamplona, Recari qualified for the Ladies European Tour in November 2005 and turned professional at age 18 for the 2006 LET season.
+In 2005, Recari qualified for the Ladies European Tour.
+She turned professional at age 18 for the 2006 LET season.
 She balanced professional golf with school in the spring of 2006, but after the completion of her first academic year, she concentrated on her golf career.

-2009

 Recari won her first tournament as a pro in her fourth LET season at the 2009 Finnair Masters at Helsinki, Finland, where she holed out for an eagle two from 161 m on the first playoff hole to win € 30,000.
 Her best season to date as a professional, she finished 22nd on the 2009 LET Order of Merit (money list), with earnings of €68,889.

 At the LPGA Final Qualifying Tournament at Daytona Beach, Florida in December 2009, Recari finished tenth to earn her LPGA Tour card for the 2010 season.
 She ended 2009 ranked 175th in the Women's World Golf Rankings.

-2010
+LPGA Tour

-During her first year on the LPGA Tour, Recari had made only three of thirteen cuts through September, and had missed the last five cuts.
+In 2010, during her first year on the LPGA Tour, Recari had made only three of thirteen cuts through September, and had missed the last five cuts.
 With under $43,000 in earnings, a return to the Qualifying Tournament appeared imminent, but a successful autumn run allowed her to finish with over $265,000, 39th on the money list.
-Recari won her first LPGA event in October at the CVS/pharmacy LPGA Challenge in northern California and made the cut in her final five events to finish runner-up to compatriot Azahara Muñoz for 2010 LPGA Rookie of the Year honors.
+In October, Recari won her first LPGA event at the CVS/pharmacy LPGA Challenge in northern California and made the cut in her final five events to finish runner-up to compatriot Azahara Muñoz for 2010 LPGA Rookie of the Year honors.
 Recari ended the year at 56th in the world rankings.

-2011

 Starting in all 23 events of the year with a best finish of tied for eleventh at the ShopRite LPGA Classic, Recari earned $223,053, which put her No. 43 on the money list.
 Recari ended the year ranked 72nd in the world rankings.